Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Noncondensation phase degree distribution

 Note that

-Therefore, for fixed $x\in[0,1]$, the right-hand side of \eqref{kernelCDF} converges to one, as $k\rightarrow\infty$, and hence defines a distribution function.
+by Stirling's formula.
+For fixed $x\in(0,1)$, the right-hand side of \eqref{kernelCDF} converges to one as $k\rightarrow\infty$, and hence defines a distribution function.
 Moreover, for fixed $k$, the right-hand side of \eqref{kernelCDF} is continuous in $x$.
 Therefore, the desired probability kernel $\mu$ exists, proving (i).
-The tail behaviour stated in (ii) is an immediate consequence of \eqref{Stirling}. \end{proof} Theorem \ref{ThmLocalDegree} part (i) shows that for large $n$, a vertex with location $x$ has degree at least $k$ with probability $\mu([k,\infty),x)$.
-Part (ii) shows that this distribution is heavy tailed.
-Due to the regularity of $\mu(\cdot, x)$, it is natural to get the `location-free' degree distribution by integrating with respect to the location that is, the asymptotic proportion $\mu_k$ of vertices in the graph with degree at least $k$ is given by
+The tail behaviour stated in (ii) is an immediate consequence of \eqref{Stirling}. \end{proof} Since the empirical distribution of the vertices' locations converges to the uniform distribution on $(0,1)$, we can now use the probability kernel to properly describe $\mu_k$, the asymptotic proportion of vertices with degree at least $k$ by integrating $\mu(\{k,k+1,\dots\},x)$ with respect to the location.
+Namely,

-The following theorem shows that $\mu_k$ follows a power law, i.e.\ $\mu_k= k^{-\tau+o(1)}$.
-Note that, whereas in many models some power law is shown for the proportion of vertices of degree equal to $k$, we consider the vertices of degree at least $k$ which is more natural in our setting.
-However, if a power law exists for $\mu_k$ with exponent $\tau$, there exists one for the `equality case' with exponent $\tau+1$ and vice versa. \begin{thm} As $k\to\infty$,